Seasoned marathon runners give their advice for post-race recovery

 When it comes to the aftermath of a marathon, it can be a whirlwind of emotions as runners cross the finish line, ranging from relief, sadness, pain and excitement.
 What can often be overlooked during the coming hours, days or week following the big race is recovery and how to best look after your body.

-We spoke with four seasoned marathon runners about they recover post marathon.
+We spoke with four seasoned marathon runners about how they recover post marathon.

 Decompress your body